fantastic001/VertexVoyage/doc/Seminar1/paper.md

 <!-- _____________ -->

 During experiments, it was observed that negative sampling in Word2Vec training can significantly impact the quality of the embeddings.
-For instance, in the table below, F1 scores for embeddings generated using Node2Vec on different graphs with modified LFM partitioning are shown for different values of negative samples when number of partitions is set to 2 and number of walks per node is set to 10.
+For instance, in the Table 13, F1 scores for embeddings generated using Node2Vec on different graphs with modified LFM partitioning are shown for different values of negative samples when number of partitions is set to 2 and number of walks per node is set to 10.

 | Graph | ns=0 | ns=1 | ns=10 | ns=100 |
 |-------|------|------|-------|--------|